How can we help you with payment protection insurance today?

 The peak of the fall-out from this seems to have come in 2012 when there were 12,000 complaints a week coming in to the Financial Ombudsman, but the issue is expected to remain live for many years to come.

-In January 2014 it was estimated that banks alone had paid out £22bn in compensation, and around 4,000 complaints a week were still being made.
+As of March 2015 it was estimated that banks alone had paid out £24bn in compensation and around 4,000 complaints a week were still being made.

 "Although numbers are slowly declining, it will be years before we can truly say this mis-selling scandal is over," said chief financial ombudsman Caroline Wayman.